 For those with an interest in learning the English language more than reading its literature, Shakespeare is still important.
 This is because of his contributions to the development of words and phrases that are now used on a daily basis.
-There are quite a few dead white guys known as ‘the father of English’ in some way or other, and we don’t want to buy into that narrative.
-What we will say, however, is that Shakespeare did play a really important part in molding the language we speak today.
+Shakespeare played a really important part in molding the language we speak today.
 If you’ve ever said ‘all of a sudden’, or spoken about jealousy as ‘the green-eyed monster’, then you have Shakespeare to thank.
 He even came up with whole new words – 422 of them, in fact, including bump, lonely and upstairs.
 That’s not to say we’d still be without words for these things if Shakespeare had never written.
 But the sheer number of new words and phrases he coined makes him a core figure in the development of our language.

 For many modern actors, acting in the main role in a Shakespeare production is a career-defining and impressive achievement.
 The Globe Theatre, the Elizabethan playhouse for which he produced his plays, is still an icon of London’s rich cultural history.

 Watching a Shakespeare play live on stage is an experience like no other.
 You’re sure to find productions of his plays nearby, wherever you live, but there’s nothing quite like an open-air production to really capture the original magic.
-If you enrol on an Oxford Scholastica course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could opt for our London Scholastica courses to watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.
+If you enrol in our Oxford summer course, you’ll get to watch a play performed live in the ruins of the ancient Oxford Castle and Prison, or you could watch a play in the reconstruction of Shakespeare’s own Globe Theatre on the Southbank.

 What are your writing aspirations?

-If you’re an aspiring writer or interested in studying English, explore our Writing Summer School and English Language summer courses in Oxford.
+If you’re an aspiring writer or interested in studying English, explore our Writing Summer School in Oxford.
 You’ll be immersed in the creative atmosphere of Oxford, a hub of inspiration for writers, and surrounded by like-minded students from around the world.
 Discover more about the Oxford Scholastica Academy!